junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Put some inside the diaphragm, and also spread some on the rim before putting it in the vagina (see [page 291](#page-291)).

-Name of jelly or cream:
+**Spermicides**

-Spermicides (Well-known brands: Emko, Koromex, Delfen, Gynol II, VCF )
+Well-known brands: Emko, Koromex, Delfen, Gynol II, VCF.

 Spermicides come in different forms to put in the vagina just before having sex, or to use with a condom or diaphragm (see [page 290](#page-290)).